 The HapMap analyzed the common genetic variants in samples from 270 people.
 The variation it cataloged directly was just a small fraction of the genetic variation within the human genome, although the data provided information about patterns of variation across almost the entire the genome.
 In contrast, the 1000 Genomes Project catalog will be built by sequencing stretches of the DNA letters, or bases, of 2500 individual genomes.
 The increased resolution will enable the 1000 Genomes map to provide researchers with far more detailed sequence information than the HapMap, including not only all common variants, but also many less-common and rare variants.
 Differences in the spelling of the DNA letters as well as larger insertions, deletions, and rearrangements of chunks of the DNA sequence will be captured.

-“The increased resolution of the 1000 Genomes map will provide researchers with far more detailed sequence information beyond common variants, including millions of less-common and rare variants”, said Elaine Mardis, Ph.D., co-director of the Genome Institute at Washington University and member of the project steering committee.
+“The increased resolution of the 1000 Genomes map will provide researchers with far more detailed sequence information beyond common variants, including millions of less-common and rare variants”, said Elaine Mardis, Ph.D., co-director of The McDonnell Genome Institute at Washington University and member of the project steering committee.
 “Researchers who have found regions of the genome associated with disease will be able to look at this data to see an almost complete set of genetic variants in those regions that might contribute directly to disease.”

 A critical new component of the project is the selection of 2,500 DNA samples from 27 populations around the world.
 These include: African-American, Ahom (India), Barbadian, British, Colombian, Dai Chinese, Finnish, Gambian, Han Chinese, Japanese, Kayastha (India), Kinh Vietnamese, Luhya (Kenya), Malawian, Maratha (India), Mexican-American, Peruvian, Puerto Rican, Punjabi (Pakistan), Reddy (India), Southern Han Chinese, Spanish, Tuscan, Utah residents, and Yoruba.